2013 – Gluten Free Living

-Here I’ve sprinkled cilantro leaves on top of the sweet potatoes.
-I wished I’d had fresh cilantro but this had to do.
+Sprinkle more cilantro on top.
+If you have fresh cilantro, I would add more on top as well.
 Bake in a 350 oven about 15-20 minutes until all the ingredients are heated through.

 Remove from oven and add shredded cheddar cheese on top of each sweet potato half.
 Bake an additional 5 minutes until cheese melts.

 Bake an additional 5 minutes or so until cheese is melted.
 While the original recipe calls for broiling the cheese, I don’t recommend that method.
 The cheese burns too quickly.
 Just bake the cheese on top like you would for any other casserole.

 I loved these Mexican Stuffed Sweet Potatoes so much I told my husband he couldn’t eat any of the leftovers–they were mine!!!
 The southwestern flavors in this baked sweet potato are superb.